ModernizationDigital/ModernizationDigital.github.io/README.md

 ## About This Project

 Hi Mary, this is just another test for me.
 I'm trying to find a playbook template to start out with.
 I'm trying to see if I can set up a few for you to choose which would be a good starting point for us this month.
 Something functional w/out all the bells and whistles.
-Most don't have that. but still I'd like the layout to be something where we could start to create something engaging
+Most don't have that. but still I'd like the layout to be something where we could start to create something engaging. testing

 ----=
 The rest is just content from the Americans.